AM2037/MaterialMe-Starter/README.md

+Prep for the Android Associates Developer Certification -- Used API 28 Android 9.0 (Pie) & Android Studio
+============

-Material Me!
+## Based on Google's Material Me!
 Sample App (Starter Code)
-============

-This is the starter code for the practical on Material Design in the Android Developer Fundamentals course.
-It includes a fake data set that the student will use to improve the user experience using Material Design Principles.
+Using the starter code for the practical on Material Design in the Android Developer Fundamentals course, I built upon it to add in swipe and drag touch functionality, sport detail screens expanded upon clicking each list item, and localized and translated the app to support other languages.
+This application mainly focuses on drilling Material Design principles as well as further exploring the uses of intents and intent extras from Unit 1.

 Pre-requisites
 --------------